Meg Lee Chin: Documentary films

 In 2019, she created a political documentary/cartoon entitled England's Mask which expands upon the song of the same name.
 The video demonstrates why Britain is in danger of losing its status as global creative leaders in street art, fashion and pop music.
-Solutions include an unconditional basic income, land tax, legal reform.
+Solutions include an unconditional basic income, land tax, and legal reform.
 Chin proposes the democratization of money printing by transferring money printing powers away from central banks.